HEY, YOU HAVE RIGHTS!

 - Help to cast your ballot if you cannot write, see the ballot, or understand the language in which it is written.

 - Report a possible voting rights abuse to the Secretary of State (1.800.252.8683) or to your local election official.

 - Cast a provisional ballot if your name does not appear on the list of registered voters.

-- (1) Cast a provisional ballot (a) if you do not have one of the seven (7) acceptable forms of photo identification, which is not expired for more than four years, and you do not have a reasonable impediment to obtaining one of these forms of identification or (b) if you have, but did not bring to the polling place, one of the seven forms of acceptable photo identification, which is not expired for more than four years, and (2) the right to present one of the acceptable forms of photo identification, which is not expired for more than four years, to the county voter registrar’s office within six (6) calendar days after election day.
+- (1) Cast a provisional ballot (a) if you do not possess one of the seven (7) acceptable forms of photo identification, which is not expired for more than four years, and you can reasonably obtain one of these forms of identification or (b) if you possess, but did not bring to the polling place, one of the seven forms of acceptable photo identification, which is not expired for more than four years, or (c) if you do not possess one of the seven forms of acceptable photo identification, which is not expired for more than four years, you could otherwise not obtain one due to a reasonable impediment, but you did not bring a supporting form of identification to the polling place, and (2) the right to present one of the acceptable forms of photo identification, which is not expired for more than four years, to the county voter registrar’s office within six (6) calendar days after election day.

 - Vote once at any early voting location during the early voting period within the territory conducting the election.